samgeorge10/electron-react-sample/README.md

 # electron-react-sample
-This is a sample application developed with electron and webpack.
+This is a sample application developed with electron, react and webpack.

 ## Steps for local development ##